19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Haste.md

 | Range    | Touch                                               |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)              |

-You touch a creature and imbue it with magical speed.
+You touch a creature and imbue it with magical speed for the duration.

 The creature gains a +5 bonus to their [Dexterity](../../../../Player%20Characters/Chosen%20Statistics/Dexterity.md).